 Every issue describes a specific problem in the project and is comprised of a screenshot, a description of the problem, an assignee responsible for working on the issue, an issue feed, and some additional parameters.

 Revizto Issue Tracker is fully integrated with Revit, Navisworks and AutoCAD.
 Double clicking on an issue allows to open the same view and with section cut (if section cut is used) in these software packages.
 It’s an easy way to find a problem in the software where a project was created and modify it.
 At the same time, Revizto allows to export all clashes from Navisworks as a separate type of issue (see below how to do it).

 To create a new issue, click the Add New issue icon when you are in 3D or 2D mode.
 The system will automatically create a screenshot for your new issue.
 You have to enter a title (we recommend to use detailed a description here) for your new issue in the Title section.

-Optionally, you can use the markup tool to place marks and draw right on the screenshot, photo or uploaded .PNG or .JPG image.
+Optionally, you can use the markup tool to place markups and draw right on the screenshot, photo or uploaded .PNG or .JPG image.